EcksZA/roman_numerals/README.md

 BUGS
 ----
 There are no known bugs in the code.
+Should a bug be found, please contact the author via [email](xmfuko@gmail.com).

 OPERATING INSTRUCTION